 North Walsham & Dilham Canal Trust

-The North Walsham & Dilham Canal Trust is a not-for-profit organisation working, in co-operation with landowners, to restore your local canal.
-The North Walsham and Dilham Canal runs for nearly nine miles from Antingham (north west of North Walsham) to Wayford bridge (west of Stalham) and is the only locked wherry sailing canal in all of Norfolk.
-It was first opened in 1826 and fell into disuse in the mid 90s.
-The North Walsham & Dilham Canal Trust is made up solely of volunteers and has been working since 2008 to restore this historic local waterway for the enjoyment of our community and the benefit of resident wildlife.
+The North Walsham & Dilham Canal Trust is a not-for-profit organisation working, in co-operation with canal-owners and government regulatory bodies to restore Norfolk's only locked wherry sailing canal.
+The North Walsham and Dilham Canal runs for nearly nine miles from Antingham to Wayford bridge, it was first opened in 1826 and fell into disuse in the mid 1900's.

 Please visit our website nwdct.org for more information